• Skip to primary navigation

 Here’s an AIP (which means dairy, soy, nut and refined sugar free) coconut based dessert that is the new wintertime favorite.
 Perfect for your healthy holidays!
 This recipe is allergy friendly (gluten, dairy, shellfish, nut, egg, and soy free) and suits the autoimmune protocol (AIP) and paleo diets.

 When you see a panna cotta recipe, you automatically think – dairy.
 Right?
 Well, wrong!
 This recipe is not only dairy free but also AIP compliant.
 I created this recipe years ago when I originally went dairy free.
-I actually have a few panna cotta recipes including this Coconut Panna Cotta if you don't the OG version (please note this has not been adapted to AIP just yet).
+I actually have a few panna cotta recipes including this Coconut Matcha Panna Cotta and Chocolate Panna Cotta.
 Since I went AIP, I thought it was time for an update.
 I tweaked the ingredients and shot some new (much prettier) photos.

 Here’s an AIP (which means dairy, soy, nut and refined sugar free) coconut based dessert that is the new wintertime favorite.
 Perfect for your healthy holidays!
 This recipe is allergy friendly (gluten, dairy, shellfish, nut, egg, and soy free) and suits the autoimmune protocol (AIP) and paleo diets.